OhadR/authentication-flows/README.md

 =============

 Mainly, this project is a oAuth2 POC, consists of all 3 oAuth parties: the authentication server, a resource server, and a client app.
 Each party is represented by its own WAR.
+In addition, the [Authentication-Flows](https://github.com/OhadR/oAuth2-sample#jar-authentication-flows) is a sub-module here.

-NOTE: Spring Versions Updated
+23-02-2016: Spring Versions Updated
 ---------------------------
-On 23-02-2016, we have updated the authentication flows dependencies to Spring newest!
+On 23-02-2016, we have updated Spring versions to the newest!
 * Spring Security: 4.0.3.RELEASE
 * Spring: 4.2.4.RELEASE
 * Spring Security oAuth: 2.0.9.RELEASE